JorozcoBe/mobilemoney/README.md

 # mobilemoney
-Descriptives and correlation regarding mobile money transations in Africa.
+Descriptives and correlation regarding mobile money transactions in Africa.

 The idea is to identifying and interpreting issues that negatively